Vatican Reverses Decision, Allows Festing to Take Part in Order of Malta Election

 In January, Pope Francis asked the former grand master to resign, saying his plans to investigate and reform the order would be better served were he not leading it.
 In February, the order announced an election would be held April 29.

-On April 15, Pope Francis’ special delegate to the Order of Malta, Archbishop Angelo Becciu, sent Fra’ Festing a letter saying that “many of the Order” had “expressed their wish” that he not travel to Rome for the election as they felt his presence would “reopen wounds” and after the dismissal last year, and later reinstatement, of Albrecht Freiherr von Boeselager as grand chancellor.
+On April 15, Pope Francis’ special delegate to the Order of Malta, Archbishop Angelo Becciu, sent Fra’ Festing a letter saying that “many of the Order” had “expressed their wish” that he not travel to Rome for the election as they felt his presence would “reopen wounds” after the dismissal last year, and later reinstatement, of Albrecht Freiherr von Boeselager as grand chancellor.

 Archbishop Becciu also said he had “shared the decision with the Holy Father” and that the former grand master should therefore forgo his trip to Rome “as an act of obedience.”